richgel999/bc7enc_rdo/README.md

 You can see examples of the RDO BC7 encoder's current output [here](https://richg42.blogspot.com/2021/02/more-rdo-bc7-encoding.html).
 Some examples on how to use the command line tool for various BC7 modes are on my blog, [here](https://richg42.blogspot.com/2021/02/how-to-use-bc7encrdo.html).

 The next focus will be improving the default smooth block handling.
+Also,

 Note the BC7 encoder in bc7enc.cpp only supports modes 1/5/6/7, but the RDO post-processor function supports all BC7 modes.
 More modes are coming.
+My very high quality/fast ISPC encoder, [bc7e](https://github.com/BinomialLLC/bc7e), supports all the BC7 modes.
+I will be adding mode/p-bit/partition weighting to bc7e soon.

 ### Compiling